stt-datacore/website/static/crew/dolim_crew.md

 ---
-name: "Commander Dolim"
+name: Commander Dolim
 rarity: 4
-series: "ent"
+series: ent
-memory_alpha: ""
+memory_alpha: ent
-bigbook_tier:
+bigbook_tier: 14
-events:
+events: 2
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+None of the dabo-able ships have the position ability required for his arena work.
+By the time you have leveled up ships that can use him, you'll have better options.
+Take him for +1 vanity only.